Code of Professional Standards

 Whilst at work each individual member of the Institute must:

-Carry out their own work or supervise the work of others with due regard to the technical quality, with appropriate insurance cover* and prioritising the interests of employers, employees and clients; communicating and performing at a professional standard.
+Carry out their own work or supervising the work of others with due regard to technical quality, appropriate insurance cover and the interests of employers and clients; communicating and performing to an acceptable standard; and with a duty of care to employers and clients

 Take all reasonable care to avoid damaging the local and wider environment and without creating any danger of death, injury or ill-health to any person, or damage to property.

-Work in accordance with relevant statutory requirements and conform to the appropriate European and British Standards Codes of Practice.
-In the case of Fellows and Members registered with the Engineering Council UK, also conforming to their Code of Conduct.
+Work in accordance with the relevant statutory requirements and conform to the appropriate British Standards Codes of Practice.
+In the case of Fellows and Members registered with the Engineering Council, also conforming to the Council’s Codes of Professional Practice.

-Keep up-to-date with developments in the plumbing mechanical engineering services industry by attending and participating in Continuing Professional Development (CPD) and other relevant training activities.
+Keep up-to-date with developments in the plumbing mechanical engineering services industry by attending, recording and reflecting on Continuing Professional Development and other relevant training activities.

-Act professionally and adopt behaviours and appearance that will not cause offence or embarrassment to others.
-To maintain and enhance the reputation of the CIPHE and the wider plumbing and heating industry.
+Act professionally and adopt a form of behaviour and appearance that will not cause offence or embarrassment to others.

 * Where appropriate to Insure against Legal Liability for injury or disease to their employees as defined by the Employers Liability (Compulsory Insurance) Act 1969 and to protect the public by Insuring against Legal Liability by purchasing Public/Products Liability Insurance, with a minimum indemnity of £2,000,000.